The Literary Encyclopedia Described

 A Unique Digital Environment

+These articles are commissioned, checked and supervised by more than 50 specialist editors.
 We are adding profiles as fast as they can be written, but as these are authored by scholars of standing in their fields you will appreciate that such quality can only be achieved with patience.
 Icons indicate in each search-results screen if an entry is complete or incomplete.
-Even where entries have not yet been completed, each 'stub' (open title) is richly stocked with metadata so that it can be searched in simple and advanced ways for country, gender, genre, date, etc., or for finding an author's or text's contemporaries.
+Even where entries have not yet been completed, each 'stub' (open title) is richly stocked with metadata so that it can be searched in simple and advanced ways – for country, gender, genre, date, etc., or for finding an author's or text's contemporaries.
 They may also contain listed bibliographies and recommended websites, as well as indications of related content on the site.

 - highly sophisticated advanced searches, which can be saved and subsequently retrieved.
 They can also be customized by removing or adding articles.
 A video demo of how to use this search facility efficiently can be found here: How to use Advanced Searches